tigerfarm/arduino/Altair101/asm/programs/README.md

 -------------------------------
 I now have a rich enough opcode set and samples, to add subroutines to programs.

+opLxi.asm               LXI : load address values from a number or label into register pairs: B:C, D:E, and H:L, or into the stackpointer.
-opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
+                        Echo the register pair address and the data at that 16 bit address. opPushPop.asm           PUSH RP : Push a register pair (RP) onto the stack: B:C, D:E, H:L. Push register A and flags. opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
                         SUI : Subtract immediate number from register A.
                         Subroutines: NewTest, PrintDigit, PrintStr, PrintStrln, and Error.
-                        Counter to display the test number. opLxi.asm               LXI : load address values from a number or label into register pairs: B:C, D:E, and H:L.
-                        Echo the register pair address and the data at that 16 bit address. opShld.asm              SHLD a : move register L -> (address a, low address byte); move register H -> (address a+1, high address byte) opAni.asm               ANI : AND an immediate value with register A.
+                        Counter to display the test number. opShld.asm              SHLD a : move register L -> (address a, low address byte); move register H -> (address a+1, high address byte) opAni.asm               ANI : AND an immediate value with register A.
                         Example: 11101101 AND 10110000 = 10100000
 opOra.asm               ORA : Register A, OR'ed with registers: B,C,D,E,H,L, and M. Result each time is stored in register A. opRlcRrc.asm            RLC : Rotate (shift) register A left.
 Wrap the left most, to the first.
                         RRC : Rotate (shift) register A right.
-Wrap the right most, to the last. opDad.asm               DAD : Add register pair(RP: B:C or D:E or H:L) to H:L. Set carry bit.
+Wrap the right most, to the last. opDad.asm               DAD : Add register pair(RP: B:C or D:E or H:L) to H:L, or SP + H:L. Set carry bit.
-                        SP + H:L not implemented.

 pPrintDigit.asm         CALL procedure to print a digit that is in register A. printString.asm         OUT : Subroutine using OUT to print DB variable strings to the serial monitor.